albertogallini/txn_engine/Readme.md

 - **EngineSerDeserError::InvalidDecimal**: Parsing error while reading a previous session csv -> InvalidBool

 #### Memory Efficiency
 The engine is designed to be memory efficient, processing transactions through buffering the input csv stream to ensure scalability even with large datasets.
-See `read_and_process_transactions` in `utility.rs`
+See `read_and_process_transactions` in `./src/utility.rs`

 #### Concurrency Management
-In spite of `main.rs` implementing a single process that reads sequentially from an input CSV stream, the internal `Engine` is designed to support concurrent input transaction streams.
+In spite of `./src/main.rs` implementing a single process that reads sequentially from an input CSV stream, the internal `Engine` is designed to support concurrent input transaction streams.
 Incorporating `DashMap` into the `Engine` struct for managing `accounts` and `transaction_log` provides a concurrent, thread-safe hash map implementation that significantly enhances our system's performance and scalability. <u>By allowing multiple threads to read or write to different entries simultaneously without explicit locking, `DashMap` reduces lock contention: Instead of locking the entire map or individual entries, `DashMap` uses fine-grained locking internally (i.e sharded locking'), reducing contention when many threads are accessing different parts of the data map.
 It improves memory efficiency, and simplifies the codebase, making it easier to manage concurrent operations across potentially thousands of client transactions</u>.
 This choice supports the goal of creating a high-throughput, low-latency transaction processing system that can scale with demand, all while maintaining code maintainability.<br>

 - Benefits of [`DashMap`](https://docs.rs/dashmap/latest/dashmap/struct.DashMap.html):
   - Concurrency: